open-edge-platform/edge-microvisor-toolkit/design-proposals/design-propsal-template.md

 ## Rationale

-[A discussion of alternate approaches that have been considered and the trade offs, advantages, and disadvantages of the chosen approach.]
+[A discussion of alternate approaches that have been considered and the trade-offs, advantages, and disadvantages of the chosen approach.]

 ## Affected components and Teams